DaisukeSK/E-Commerce/README.md

 - bb
 - cc

-This is a sample e-commerce app width basic functionalities of EC websites such as
+This is a sample e-commerce app with basic functionalities of EC websites such as

 - creating a user account
 - searching products